 When To Wrap Up

 Belly Binding is also a wonderful way to support mothers who have had cesarean births.
 Binding can start between 4-6 weeks postpartum for a mother who is recovering from a C-section and around day 5 for a vaginal birth.
 Wear it for a few weeks or even a few months.
-To secure belly binding soon after your baby's birthday, please arrange for this service now.
 Happy wrapping!